73. Dum. De de dum. De de dum.

 We made eye contact.
 Then stepped in the same direction again.
 Irritating.
 Decided I hated him.
 Everything about him was off.
 Lost.
 Grim.
 He gripped a tatty plastic bag full of empty bottles.

 He held up a hand at me.
 In warning?
 I could see tiny cracks of light escaping from his head.
-He was pleading with me to get out of his way.
+I think he was pleading with me to get out of the way.
+I’d had enough, and walked towards the door.
+Gripping my plastic bag.

 previous: 72.
 Seasons Greetings from █████████